TITLE 32: ENERGY

 Except as provided in Section 335.9160, the licensee shall require an authorized user for the parenteral administration requiring a written directive to be a physician who:

-a) Is an authorized user who meets the requirements of Section 335.9050 for a use identified in subsection 335.9050(b)(2)(F)(iii) or (iv) or equivalent U.S. Nuclear Regulatory Commission or Agreement State requirements; or
+a) Is an authorized user who meets the requirements of Section 335.9050 for a use identified in subsection 335.9050(b)(2)(F)(iii) or equivalent U.S. Nuclear Regulatory Commission or Agreement State requirements; or

-b) Is an authorized user under Section 335.9100 or 335.9140 or 335.9160 or equivalent U.S. Nuclear Regulatory Commission or Agreement State requirements and who meets the requirements in subsection (d) of this Section and has obtained the attestation described in subsection (e) of this Section; or
+b) Is an authorized user under Section 335.9100 or 335.9140 or equivalent U.S. Nuclear Regulatory Commission or Agreement State requirements and who meets the requirements in subsection (d); or

-c) Is certified by a medical specialty board whose certification process has been recognized by the Agency under Section 335.9100 or 335.9140 or by the U.S. Nuclear Regulatory Commission or an Agreement State.
-The individual shall meet the requirements in subsection (d) of this Section and have obtained the attestation described in subsection (e) of this Section; or
+c) Is certified by a medical specialty board whose certification process has been recognized by the Agency under Section 335.9100 or 335.9140 or by the U.S. Nuclear Regulatory Commission or an Agreement State and who meets the requirements in subsection (d).

 A) Radiation physics and instrumentation;